vixio-dt/recordplayer/README.md

 ## Overview

 This project provides a fun and interactive vinyl record player interface for Spotify.
-Spin the record, scratch for sound effects, and control playback directly from the GUI.
+Spin the record to seek through songs, scratch for sound effects, and control playback with a tap-to-reveal control panel.

 ## Physical Build Manual

 For detailed instructions on assembling the physical record player enclosure, wiring diagrams, and parts list, please refer to:

-- Concept Bytes: https://concept-bytes.com (Search for “Spotify Record Player”)
+- Concept Bytes: https://concept-bytes.com (Search for "Spotify Record Player")
 - Patreon: https://patreon.com/ConceptBytes

 ## Features

+- **Dynamic vinyl with album art**: The vinyl record displays the current album cover in its center
+- **Scratch-seeking**: Drag the vinyl to seek through the song while playing scratch sound effects
+- **Tap-to-show controls**: Tap the album art in the center to reveal/hide playback controls
+- **Auto-hiding controls**: Controls automatically hide after 5 seconds
-- Real-time display of currently playing track, artist, and album art
+- **Real-time sync**: Displays currently playing track, artist, and progress bar
-- Vinyl record spin animation with realistic speed
-- Scratch sound effects via swipe gesture
-- Playback controls: play/pause, skip forward, skip back
+- **Playback controls**: Play/pause, skip forward, skip back
-- Random vinyl artwork selection from the `records/` directory

 ## Requirements